A mobile multi-modal biometrics device to identify and verify subjects in the field.

 I designed around off-the-shelf components to build a functioning and presentable tradeshow prototype.

 A traditional portable identity kit contains separate biometric components that connect via a mess of wires to a laptop.
 Everything is packed into a heavy duty case with a total weight around 9 kg.

-The project was built around the FBI certified Integrated Biometrics Sherlock two-finger roll scanner which was release
+The project was built around the FBI certified Integrated Biometrics Sherlock two-finger roll scanner.

 The first prototype used a smartphone as a hub.
 The idea was to reduce the size of the device and pack in as much biometric technology as possible.